eleurent/rl-agents/README.md

 $ python3 experiments.py benchmark cartpole_benchmark.json --test --processes=4
 ```

-A benchmark configuration files contains a list of environment configurations and a list of agent configurations.
+A benchmark configuration file contains a list of environment configurations and a list of agent configurations.

 ```JSON
 {